Ocean City Officials Ask Visitors To Be Patient As They Continue To Struggle With Staffing Hotels, Restaurants And Attractions

 “We are continually looking at solutions to the equation,” said Scarlato.
 “There isn’t one, it’s going to be a host of different solutions that will contribute.”

-Until a solution is found, they ask visitors to pack their patients as businesses like Shenanigans work to make your experience memorable.
+Until a solution is found, they ask visitors to pack their patience as businesses like Shenanigans work to make your experience memorable.

 “It may take a couple minutes longer to be waited on or to get your food, but we’re going to get it done, we’re going to get it done the right way,” said Shockley, “hopefully you’re going to be here to make your memories.”MORE NEWS: Ocean City Beach Patrol Is Officially On Duty For The Summer